DDMAL/linkedmusic-website/README.md

 ```

 to install any updated or newly-added gems for the build.
 Then, the site can be rebuilt with `bundle exec jekyll serve --watch`.

-## CMS

-The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
-This is where blog entries and website contents are added, edited, and maintained.
-Contact [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

-Blog entries and website content are written in Markdown, which make it easy to add text, links, images, and lists to a new post.
-Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.

 ## Troubleshooting